-->

 Thanks to magicman, Ex-D, and scratcher from the Dink Network‘s chat for helping me out.

-11 Responses to “Development Diary: Dink on iPhone – DMOD support”
+17 thoughts on “Development Diary: Dink on iPhone – DMOD support

 I have no idea what your options are or if it’s portable enough, but fluidsynth can handle MIDI playback pretty well… It’s GPL, though, if that’s a problem.